FireKeepers is a tribal casino and hotel located in Battle Creek, Michigan, just about halfway between Detroit and Chicago, along I-94.

 On Jan.
 15, FireKeepers Casino and Hotel announced it had struck a deal with Scientific Games.

-As part of the agreement, Scientific Games will launch retail sports betting at FireKeepers Casino Battle Creek as well as online sports betting and online casino products across Michigan, once state regulations are in place.
+As part of the agreement, Scientific Games launched retail sports betting in June at FireKeepers Casino Battle Creek as well as online sports betting and online casino products across Michigan, once state regulations are in place.

-FireKeepers will employ Scientific Games’ “OpenSports” modular sportsbook platform, including end-to-end retail sports betting solutions and a comprehensive data feed from Don Best Sports.
+FireKeepers employs Scientific Games’ “OpenSports” modular sportsbook platform, including end-to-end retail sports betting solutions and a comprehensive data feed from Don Best Sports.

 Plus, the FireKeepers online casino will run on Scientific Games’ “OpenGaming” content aggregation platform.

-FireKeepers’ CEO Kathy George said the company’s goal is to create a 360-degree entertainment experience online and live.
+FireKeepers’ CEO Kathy George said the company’s goal was to create a 360-degree entertainment experience online and live.

 Scientific Games is a world leader in online gambling systems, services and games.
 It offers one of the gaming industry’s broadest and most integrated portfolio of game content, systems, platforms and professional services.